drobilla/spaix/README.md

 Spaix
 =====

-Spaix (SPAtial IndeX) is a small header-only C++ library with geometric primitives and an R-tree which support using different data types for each dimension.
+Spaix (SPAtial IndeX) is a header-only C++ library with geometric primitives and an R-tree which support using different data types for each dimension.

-This is useful when indexing spaces with different ranges in each dimension (for example doubles on the X axis and bytes on the Y axis), or for using strong data types that do not allow values from different dimensions to be erroneously mixed.
+This is useful when indexing spaces with different ranges in each dimension (for example doubles on the X axis and bytes on the Y axis), or for using strong data types that do not allow mixing values in different dimensions.

-The implementation is statically parameterised by fan-out, datatype, and insert/split algorithm, so it can be tuned for a specific application without any dynamic overhead.
-The downside, as you might expect, is that compile times can be rough.
+The implementation is statically parameterised by maximum and minimum fan-out, key/value datatypes, and insert/split algorithm, so it can be tuned for a specific application without any dynamic overhead.
+The downside, as you might expect, is that compile times can be high compared to a more dynamic implementation.

 Features
 --------